-Step 6: Transfer the dough to an airtight container and allow for it to rest for at least 3hrs in the refrigerator.
+Step 6: Transfer the dough to an airtight container or a large bowl wrapped with plastic wrap.
+Allow for the chocolate crinkle cookie dough to rest for at least 3hrs in the refrigerator.
 If you can, allow for it to rest overnight.
 Chilling the dough will help with the fudgy center as well as the spreading of the cookies.

 Step 1: When ready to bake, preheat your oven to 350F.
 Line two baking sheets with parchment paper and set them aside.

 Step 2: With a medium cookie scoop (around 1.5 tablespoons), portion out the cookie dough and roll it into balls.
-You should get around 16-18 cookies from this batch.
+You should get around 16-18 cookie dough balls from this batch.

-Step 3: Roll each ball in granulated sugar first and then in powdered sugar.
+Step 3: Roll each cookie dough ball in granulated sugar first and then in powdered sugar (often called confectioners' sugar).
 Rolling the cookies in granulated sugar first prevents the powdered sugar from melting.

 Step 5: Remove the cookies from the oven and allow them to cool on the sheet tray for 5-10 minutes before transferring them to a cooling rack.